j-haacker/cryoswath/docs/prerequisites.rst

 found in the ``pyproject.toml``.
 There is a historic `requirements.txt
 <https://github.com/j-haacker/cryoswath/blob/main/requirements.txt>`_
-that used to list dependencies that are needed or beneficial to run cryoswath.
+that used to list dependencies that are needed or beneficial to run CryoSwath.
 However, it is not well maintained.
 Note, that the package names are "conda" names; "pip" names my be slightly different.